jamesbriggs/pico-build/README.md

 # pico-build
-pico-build is the world's smallest, featureful three-environment build and deploy system.
+pico-build is the world's smallest, featureful three-environment (dev, stage and prod) build and deploy system.

 It is intended for individual programmers and small teams who want to test and deploy to three environments, but don't want to spend time setting up Jenkins or building a CI/CD pipeline yet.